pcaston/OpenPeerPower.github.io/source/_docs/tools/benchmark.markdown

 ---
 title: "benchmark"
-description: "Script to perform benchmarking of Home Assistant"
+description: "Script to perform benchmarking of Open Peer Power"
 ---

-For testing the performance of Home Assistant the Benchmark script runs until you exit using Control+C.
+For testing the performance of Open Peer Power the Benchmark script runs until you exit using Control+C.

 Firing and handling of a million events.